Quick Facts: Earning an Ed.D. in Washington D.C.

 - You can use DCPS School Profiles to compare individual public schools.

-- The DC Public Charter School Board has its own section on Charter Sector Facts and Figures.
+- The DC Public Charter School Board publishes Annual Reports.

 Educational Leadership Salaries

-More importantly, DC.gov’s Department of Human Resources (DCHR) also publishes detailed Public Employee Salary Information, including the names and salaries of employees in DC Public Schools and University of the District of Columbia.
+- DC.gov’s Department of Human Resources (DCHR) publishes detailed Public Employee Salary Information, including the names and salaries of employees in DC Public Schools and University of the District of Columbia.

-Aspiring university administrators who are interested in private institutions can consult the Chronicle of Higher Education’s table of District of Columbia Faculty Salaries.
-It should come as no surprise that Georgetown and GWU pay the best, but American isn’t far behind them.
+Aspiring university administrators who are interested in private institutions can consult the Chronicle of Higher Education’s Salary Data Library.
+It should come as no surprise that Georgetown and GW pay the best, but American isn’t far behind them.

 Educational Leadership Job Boards

-Standard job sites (e.g. Indeed, LinkedIn, HigherEdJobs, etc.) will advertise openings for PK-20 administrators and educational leaders in D.C.
-But you may also wish to try state-specific job boards.
+Standard job sites will advertise openings for PK-20 administrators and educational leaders in D.C. (e.g. Indeed, LinkedIn, HigherEdJobs, etc.).
+However, you may also wish to consult state-specific job boards.

 - You can Search and Apply for DCPS Jobs through the website.
 Its section on Lead Our Schools also provides all sorts of employment information for K-12 principals and assistant principals, including application forms.

-- DCPCSB posts Job Opportunities in the D.C. charter sector and hosts Public Charter School Job Fairs.
+- DCPCSB posts Job Opportunities in the D.C. charter sector.

 - Career Opportunities at UDC contains job listings for all University of the District of Columbia schools and colleges.